SOLDOUT

 -

-How to sing/teach onsets, releases, and vocal stylisms effects (bends, cry, fry, growls, screams, slides, etc.) while maintaining healthy vocal function.
+Techniques for singing and teaching onsets, releases, and vocal stylisms/effects/distortions (cry, dip/bend, fry, growls, screams, slides, and more) while maintaining healthy vocal function

 -